-View the Ministry Guide page for a list of upcoming online ministry meetings, events, and opportunities.
+View the Ministry Guide page for a list of upcoming online and in-person ministry meetings, events, and opportunities.
 Scroll down and explore the various tabs by day of the week, or ministry area, and view opportunities to Connect, Worship, and Grow at St. Luke’s!

 This page is available through the St. Luke’s Weekly Update email, St. Luke’s social media sites, and the St. Luke’s Orlando app.
 To sign up for the Weekly Update email and receive the Ministry Guide directly to your inbox, click here.